yohighnes/CS151_FindMyRoommate/README.md

 * A rating system will be used to rate only user experience.
 There will be no rating system for roommates to avoid negative feedback and targets.
 These ratings could be a scale from 1 to 10 on the satisfaction of the users.
 * Feedback system: only used to give feedback to the developers on how to improve the website.

-### Functionality
-* SJSU student ID, Gmail, and reporting system will be the solution in tackling the scam.
-From our perspective, there will be people who will take care of the report system and manually track down scams and other suspicious activities.
-* Survey questions and rating systems will help SJSU students to find a roommate that matches their personality, schedule, and activities.
-* FindMyRoomate will also act similarly to social media.
-There will be a page for biography where users can introduce themselves to other students.
-* The feedback system is important to us.
-Users provide feedback on how to improve our website/apps.
-If users want us to add, remove, or improve a feature, they can send us the feedback form.

 ### Steps to run the website
 1. Since this website uses mySQL for backend database, we first have to run the mySQL server